deepshig/monitoring-spark/README.md

 * Python 3.7
 * Docker
 * Pyspark 2.4.5
+* Pika
+* RabbitMQ 3.8.3-rc.1

 ### Run the program

 * To run `docker-compose up`

+* To run in detached mode `docker-compose up -d`

+* To see the logs of a specific, container, first find the container name by running `docker ps -a`, then run `docker container logs <container_name>`

+* To see the network details in which all the containers of this project are running, first find the network name from `docker network ls`, then run `docker network inspect <network_name>`

 * To clean up `docker-compose down -v --rmi all --remove-orphans`

-* We can run separate container by `docker-compose up data_generator` and so on
+* We can run separate container by `docker-compose up <container_name>` where `container_name` is one of the service names from the `docker-compose.yml`

-* While the containers are running, we can monitor the queue on the dashboard http://localhost:15672/ with [Username/Password] as [guest/guest]
+* While the containers are running, we can monitor the queue on the dashboard http://localhost:15672/ with [Username/Password] as `[guest/guest]`